 Canbury Gardens is the park at the heart of the CARA area.
 The park and the facilities within it are popular and well used by local residents and visitors.
-The facilities include a small children’s play area, a bandstand which has a band each Sunday in the summer, the Canbury Secret café (April to November), picnic tables, the Boaters Inn, anglers fishing along the riverbank, open areas for informal games, and - for more formal sports - public tennis courts, a tennis club (Kingston Riverside Club) and Kingston Rowing Club.
+The facilities include a small children’s play area, a bandstand which has a concert each Sunday in the summer, the Canbury Secret café (April to December), picnic tables, The Boaters Inn, anglers fishing along the riverbank, open areas for informal games, a multi-pupose all-weather sports pitch and - for more formal sports - public tennis courts, a tennis club (Kingston Riverside Club) and Kingston Rowing Club.

 For gardening enthusiasts there is Canbury Community Garden in the former gardeners’ yard, and there is Canbury Pavilion, a community resource which you can use for parties or to host a regular class or gathering.